abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-Now let's think about a feature that we want the panel to expand by default and will auto close in a few seconds.
-We could modify the existing code pretty easily:
+Now, suppose we want to jazz it up a bit: make the panel expand automatically when rendered, and then collapse after a few seconds.
+Here's how we could adjust the code to achieve that:

 ```tsx
 const AutoCloseExpandablePanel = ({ heading, content }: PanelProps) => {